 The deaf are often outcasts in Ugandan society; isolated, deprived of their rights, and looked down upon by hearing people.
 They are more exposed to being raped, abused, and neglected by society.
 They are often thought of as stupid, cursed, and many parents still think it is a waste of money to send them to school.

-We are here to break this cultural stigma, provide quality education, and give our Deaf students the most precious thing in this world: Jesus Christ.
+We are here to provide quality education and give our Deaf students the most precious thing in this world: Jesus Christ.

 OUR PATRON, SAINT FRANCIS DE SALES